OCCIRF/OpenCloudComputingIncidentResponseFramework/examples/communication.md

 > data from you were affected.
 The affected data are:
 > * [affectedData]
 >
-> We want you to know that we take this incident very seriously.
+> We want you to know that we take this incident very serious.
 Please accept our sincere apology of the breach of
 > trust this issue caused.
 > Please get in contact with your manager and HR to discuss measures to protect you personal data.
 >